weihsiu/secs/jcconf2021/jcconf2021.md

 # Event
 - Builtin components with functions to send and receive events
 - Events are produced and consumed all in a single frame
+  * Thus the order of system function invocation matters

 ```scala
 case class EventSender[E]() extends Component: